Huy Hòa

 Visiting Vietnam During Tet

 As a visitor, you may not need to experience all of the thrill and feelings that Vietnamese people experience, but there are a few things you should be aware of.
-You should at least know if your next trip to Vietnam will coincide with the year’s most important event.

-HuyHoa.Net prepared this advice to assist you to avoid surprises and problems when visiting Vietnam for the New Year, with the aim that after you leave, many people would remark, “I’m very lucky to have read this.”
-These tasks must be completed before you travel to Vietnam for the New Year…”
+HuyHoa.Net prepared this advice to assist you in avoiding surprises and problems when visiting Vietnam for the New Year, with the aim that after you leave, many people would remark, “I’m very lucky to have read this.”

 Transportation